wonkodv/wonkodv.github.io/content/open-files-on-windows-from-wsl.md

 +++
-title = "Open Files on Windows from WSL" description = "Use the Windows default application to open files from the Windows Subsystem for Windows bash" date = 2022-03-19 updated = 2024-03-08 taxonomies.category=["Using Windows"] taxonomies.tags=["WSL", "shell"]
+title               = "Open Files on Windows from WSL" description         = "Use the Windows default application to open files from the Windows Subsystem for Windows bash" date                = 2022-03-19 updated             = 2024-03-08 taxonomies.category = ["Using Windows"] taxonomies.tags     = ["wsl", "shell"]
 +++

 # Open Files on Windows from WSL